T

 museum

 Canada's oldest natural history museum, housed in a charming log building.
-It features exhibits on the park's wildlife, geology, and early history, offering a great introduction for families.
+It showcases the diverse wildlife and geology of the Canadian Rockies through fascinating exhibits.

-• Great for kids to learn about local animals.
+• Great for kids to see taxidermied animals.

 • Check for special family programs.